 Maine Student Film and Video Festival

 The Maine Student Film and Video Festival (MSFVF) is a showcase for student film and video, open to Maine residents 19 years of age and younger.
-Grand Prize winners receive a $2,500 scholarship to attend the Young Filmmakers Program at the renowned Maine Media Workshops in Rockport.
 The MSFVF has been held in conjunction with MIFF since 1998.
 The annual deadline for student submissions to the MSFVF is June 1.

 Colby College Museum of Art